 - Use simple or compound sentences to differentiate the activity for your students’ learning needs and readiness.

-- Extension: Share reconstructed sentences and model what is possible in terms of phrase order, e.g. ‘I watch TV at home.’, or ‘At home I watch TV.’
+Extension: Share reconstructed sentences and model what is possible in terms of phrase order, for example, ‘I watch TV at home.’, or ‘At home I watch TV.’

 ACELA1434: Expressing and developing ideas: Recognise that texts are made up of words and groups of words that make meaning.

 ENe-9B: Outcome 9: demonstrates developing skills and knowledge in grammar, punctuation and vocabulary when responding to and composing texts (ENe-9B) - Understand and apply knowledge of language forms and features: experiment with adverbial phrases in structured and guided activities to indicate when, where and how actions occurred, eg last week, at home.

 - A comprehensive and easy to use grammar reference text for teachers: